MiningMath

 Data Validation

 Running an optimization for complex projects with several constraints may demand hours only to validate if the formatting has been done properly.
-Therefore, we present here an efficient workflow to structure your project.
-It is important to mention that you can run each topic of this content individually at any time you find suitable, but, we strongly recommend you to take it step by step to understand the main idea of the process.
+Therefore, we present here how to quickly validate your data in MiningMath.

-In order to validate your data and cut its runtime, we strongly recommend running MiningMath Full with the following set up:
+We strongly recommend running MiningMath FULL with the following set up:

 1. Process and dumps set with respective recovery values.